Kroger Logo

 Did Kroger change their logo?

-2019, the brand updated its logo, bringing back the emblem style that was first used in 1939.
+In 2019, the brand updated its logo, bringing back the emblem style first used in 1939.
 They introduced a new tagline that aligns better with the brand’s values and vision.
 This change aimed to modernize the brand’s appearance while maintaining its historical roots and traditions in a competitive grocery market.